Athwale/revolver-pin-combinator/README.md

 This tool creates all possible key pin, driver pin, spring combinations for the pins and springs you put into the pin file.
 There are several pin files included with the program.
-Originally this program was written for the revolver training lock, but it can be used with any lock and any pin or spring type since pin naming in the pin file is completely up to the user.
+Originally this program was written for the sparrows revolver training lock, but it can be used with any lock and any pin or spring type since pin naming in the pin file is completely up to the user.
 See the included yml pin databases for more examples.

+#### Included files
+* **pin-combinator.py** - The program for calculating combinations.
+* **pinfile-general-example.yml** - An example file showing how a pin database may look like.
+* **pinfile-revolver-all.yml** - Database of pins that came with my revolver lock.
+* **pinfile-revolver-standard.yml** - Modified database that creates all standard only pin combinations for my lock.
+* **Revolver-standard-only-locks.txt** - Example of standard only locks.
+* **pinfile-revolver-all_locks_1.txt.bz2** - Example of first 5 000 000 combinations.

 #### Pin description
 A pin is stored in the pin file like this: